lukecav/awesome-blocks/README.md

 * [Blocks for Documents, Articles and FAQs](https://wordpress.org/plugins/blocks-for-documents-articles-and-faqs/) - Easy and fast way to write articles and documents with our simple but powerful blocks.
 * [Block editor assets filter](https://wordpress.org/plugins/block-editor-assets-filter/) - Disable custom blocks not used in block editor editing to speed up JavaScript and prevent conflicts.
 * [Block Editor Bootstrap Blocks](https://wordpress.org/plugins/block-editor-bootstrap-blocks/) - Fully responsive Bootstrap 5 blocks, components and extends for Gutenberg.
-* [Block Gallery](https://wordpress.org/plugins/block-gallery/) - The most advanced suite of gallery blocks for the Gutenberg block editor.
-Create stunning masonry, carousel and stacked galleries in seconds, with the brilliantly intuitive interface.
-Block Gallery is absolutely the best collection of native editor gallery blocks in the world.
 * [Block Extras](https://wordpress.org/plugins/block-extras/) - This plugin creates extra options for default Gutenberg block types.
 * [Block for Apple Maps](https://wordpress.org/plugins/maps-block-apple/) - An Apple Maps block for the WordPress block editor (Gutenberg).
-* [Block Lab](https://wordpress.org/plugins/block-lab/) - Create custom blocks effortlessly.
-No Gutenberg development know-how required.
 * [Blockly](https://wordpress.org/plugins/blockly/) - Blockly blocks for bloging website.
 Create Better Content With Gutenberg.
 * [Block Slider](https://wordpress.org/plugins/block-slider/) - Create awesome sliders using block slider plugin.
 * [Block Visibility](https://wordpress.org/plugins/block-visibility/) - Block Visibility allows you to dynamically control which blocks are visible on your website and who can see them.